-Triton confirms only about 35% of RC and Diamond drilling assay results have now been received back from the SGS South African laboratory.
-A full-suite ICP (multielement) analyses including vanadium on all samples are now in progress in laboratories in both South Africa and Australia.
+Triton confirms about 45% of RC and Diamond drilling assay results have now been received from the SGS South African laboratory and the Intertek Genalysis laboratory.
+A full-suite ICP (multi-element) analysis including vanadium on all samples continues in laboratories in both South Africa and Australia.